Emma (1808 ship): Government armed ship

 In 1810 Emma participated in the British invasion of Île de France as a "government armed ship" under the command of Lieutenant Street.
 Her cannons came from Windham.

-Because she had served as a hired armed vessel, Emma was entitled to share in the prize money for the campaign.
+Because she had served as a hired armed vessel and not just as a transport, Emma was entitled to share in the prize money for the campaign.

 The British government chartered Emma and eight other vessels as cartels to carry back to France the French troops that they had captured in these campaigns.
 Emma took on board General Decaen (the former governor of Mauritius), his family, and suite, sailing on 24 December 1810.
 She sailed via the Cape, which she reached in January 1811.
-She then sailed back to Bengal.

 Merchantman

 In August 1811, presumably after her return from England, she was sold to Fairlie, Ferguson, & Co., of Calcutta, who appointed A.G.Noyes as her master.

-Emma sailed to England in 1811.
+Emma sailed to England again.
 She was admitted to the Registry of Great Britain on 20 February 1812.
 She entered Lloyd's Register (LR).